Mariah L. Passarelli focuses her practice on a variety of labor and employment law matters, from employment contracts to complex litigation.

 Mariah also counsels companies on litigation avoidance, anti-discrimination and anti-bullying, and she reviews and drafts employee handbooks and personnel policies.
 She is experienced in drafting discovery documents and requests, motions, settlement agreements, separation agreements, employment contracts and all manner of pleadings.

 Her expertise related to higher education extends to both public and private colleges and universities.
 During the course of her practice, Mariah has defended a state University in a large and complex class-action Title IX sports equity lawsuit and provided extensive training on sports equity compliance to a number of universities.
 She has represented universities in employment litigation where claimants raised claims of employment discrimination/harassment under both Title IX and Title VII.
 Her case work also includes representation of a university in federal litigation involving claims of sexual abuse brought by a student related to conduct by a professor.
+She is the co-chair of the firm's Higher Education Industry team

 In the area of Title IX and sexual violence complaints, Mariah has conducted third-party investigations from inception to hearing; has represented a university in responding to multiple complaints filed with the Department of Education Office of Civil Rights; has advised universities on Title IX compliance in anticipation of federal court litigation; has developed university Title IX/Sexual Violence policies and standard operating procedures; has provided extensive Title IX/Sexual Violence employee training to Responsible Persons, Investigators and Hearing Panelists; and has presented at conferences on the subject of Title IX/Sexual Violence compliance, training and investigation topics.
 Her work in this regard has included both large and small institutions in Pennsylvania and Florida.